It seems there is more interest in sunsets than sunrises.

 Tormented

-trail where she rested at the base of a tree, slipping down against the trunk to
+rested at the base of a tree, slipping down against the trunk to the ground.
+Her

 Refocusing,

-Crud, white wasn’t the right color to think about.
-She could hear the anxious voices of the council
+white wasn’t the right color to think about.
+She could hear the anxious voices

 Pink.